AllstaRawR/FILFY/README.md

 - [x] Link to the Discord and to the ReadMe through the ingame Main Menu
 - [x] Stop Inlining StockGame
 - [x] Correct all Succubus Race spelling
-- [ ] Re-do all FaceGen with VHR SMP
 - [x] Update the Daegon Quest start
+- [ ] Generate seasonal Grass Cache instead of generic
 - [ ] Integrate SkyPatcher for O.W.L. for Books Covers Skyrim
 - [ ] Convert remaining FLs to FLM or SkyPatcher to remove 100-200 plugins
 - [ ] Update conflict resolution patches for new SkyPatcher situation and store their Source